Date: August 23, 2023

 Location: St Maarten, aboard our Leopard 43 winter retreat, Peregrine

 In the last edition, we explored the high-output alternators on Peregrine.
-Today, we shift our focus to an equally critical enhancement – the integration of a new watermaker.
+Today, we are shifting our focus to an equally critical enhancement – the integration of a new marine watermaker on a Leopard 43 boat.

 In our Caribbean escapades, while water is accessible on the islands, procuring it isn’t always a hassle-free task.
 The need to relocate for water, particularly when faced with significant distances or bridge lifts, isn’t always feasible.
 Generating our own water on board presents multiple benefits: